Gwindow/WhatAPI/Twinklebear Work Notes.md

 For bookmarks.Torrent there is a field "hasFile" What does this mean?

 For comments.Userinfo what is the field userTitle for?

+in forum.thread.Author a field permissionId was marked TODO: remove.
+I removed it.
+What was it?
+It doesn't seem to be in the API response.

+in forum.thread.Poll what are maxVotes and featured?

 There seem to be multiple definitions of download file/download torrent found throughout the API.
 Can we not consolidate these?
 They seem rather generic, taking only a url and a file path.